 Message From The HBF Chair

 The Houston Bar Foundation (the “HBF”), the charitable arm of the Houston Bar Association (“HBA”), and the source of funding for the Houston Volunteer Lawyers (“HVL”), has had a tremendous year.
-For the first time, the fund overseen by our wonderful Board Members has gone over the $10 million mark.
-We can all be very proud of this accomplishment, and the amount we have accumulated should fund pro bono services for a long time to come.
+The fund overseen by our Board Members continues to provide a solid foundation that enables us to provide valuable pro bono services in our community.